Cautions and Caveats About Taking Leaves: Part 1

 Implications for Retention of Status While On Leave

-As per Article 13.01 (c), faculty on either paid or unpaid leave retain their employment status while on leave.
+As per Article 13.01 (b), faculty on either paid or unpaid leave retain their employment status while on leave.

-Regular faculty who return from any Article 13 (Approved Leave of Absence, Maternity or Parental Leave, or General (Unpaid) or Article 14 (Educational Leave) will resume their previous faculty position and duties (or equivalent) without loss of FTE service or benefits.
+Regular faculty who return from any leave under Article 13 or Article 14 will resume their previous faculty position and duties (or equivalent) without loss of FTE service or benefits.

 Implications for Benefits While On Leave